 DiskSim / FITDisk

-We have released our source code for our smoothed particle hydrodynamics (SPH) accretion disk code on the Astrophysics Source Code Library (ascl.net/code/v/1585), or you can download it below.
+We have released the source code for our smoothed particle hydrodynamics (SPH) accretion disk code on the Astrophysics Source Code Library (ascl.net/1811.013), or you can download it below.
 DiskSim is a source-code distribution of the SPH accretion disk modeling code described in Simpson & Wood (1998) and Wood, Thomas, & Simpson (2009).
 The code had been released earlier in a Windows executable form as FITDisk (Dolence, Wood & Simpson 2005; ascl:1305.011).
 The code released now is the full research code in Fortran, which can be modified as needed by the user.

 FITDisk was developed by putting a user-friendly graphical user interface (GUI) front-end onto our research hydrodynamics code.
 Our goal with this project has been to make the hydrodynamics simulations of CVs possible for interested amateur astronomers, students, and professionals.
 Whether in an instructional setting or at home on a personal computer, FITDisk can be a fun, easy way to learn about these exotic systems and to build a better physical intuition for accretion disk dynamics.
 Amateurs and professionals alike often observe CVs, yet no simple means exist by which one can visualize and experiment with these phenomena.
 FITDisk was designed to fill that gap, providing an opportunity to gain a greater understanding of how these systems behave under a wide range of conditions.